useblocks/sphinx-needs/docs/directives/list2need.rst

    * Need example on level 1
    * (NEED-002) Another Need example on level 1 with a given ID
      * Sub-Need on level 2
      * Another Sub-Need on level 2.
 Where this sentence will be used as content, the first one as title.
        * Sub-Need on level 3.
-With some rst-syntax supported for the **content** by :ref:`list2need`
+With some rst-syntax support for the **content** by :ref:`list2need`

 .. warning::

-   There are known limitations in the list parser.
+   There are currently known limitations in the list parser.
    For instance new content lines starting with `*` or `:` may get handled incorrectly.

 List structure